klebgenomics/KpSC_surface_antigen_loci/README.md

 Please see the [Kaptive docs](https://klebgenomics.github.io/Kaptive/db/curation.html) for more details on the database file formats.

+> [!Note]
+> We use Github tags to mark the database versions.
+See [here](https://github.com/klebgenomics/KpSC-surface-antigen-loci/tags) for a full list of database versions in this repository.

 ### How are loci defined?

 Loci are defined by the rules of the [Kaptive typing framework](https://klebgenomics.github.io/Kaptive/Databases.html#what-is-a-locus), which states that **a unique locus should represent a unique set of genes**, with the assumption that this encodes a unique